abdalhalemshabalout/abdalhalemshabalout/README.md

 ### Hi there 👋

 # 💫 About Me:
-I would like to state that I have reached a good level by<br>developing the technologies I use in the projects myself.<br>I have the ability to work in a team, to communicate well with all<br>my teammates, and to do research.😄⚡<br>
+Hello, I have been working in the field of web development since April 2022, starting as a backend developer, then expanding my scope of work at the beginning of 2023 to become a full-stack developer.
+Additionally, I have gained some experience in WordPress website development and server hosting management.😄⚡<br>

 ## 🌐 Socials: